theomotola/Agile-Development-with-Azure/README.md

 **Steps:**

 - Go to Azure Portal and  Click Azure Cloud Shell
-- - To generate a key, type the following
+- To generate a key, type the following
 ```
 ssh-keygen -t rsa
 cat ~/.ssh/id_rsa.pub
 ```
-- Type `ssh-keygen -t rsa` to generate a key

 ![ssh keygen](./images/sshkeygen.png)

-- Type `cat ~/.ssh/id_rsa.pub` to generate the key.
 - Copy the generated key and go to GitHub.
 Click the settings and paste the key.

 **Create the Makefile**